 The BEAST (Blanchat External / Interior Attack Structure Tools) allows firefighters to safely make an interior attack from the outside.
 This eliminates having to open up a structure or enter a hostile environment, decreasing flashover risk.

-Blanchat Mfg., Inc. has expended a significant amount of time and effort to develop an exterior Fire Attack Operational Area which follows roll-over protection standard SAE J1194.
+Blanchat has expended a significant amount of time and effort to develop an Exterior Fire Attack Operational Area which follows the side impact and crush criteria of roll-over protection standard SAE J1194.
 (The same standard used for wheeled agricultural tractors.)

 Why Choose Blanchat?